gorda/istio.io/content/en/docs/ops/common-problems/security-issues/index.md

     },
     {{< /text >}}

-## Ensure proxies enforce policies correctly
+## Ensure proxies enforce policies correctly{#ensure-proxies-enforce-policies-correctly}

 Proxies eventually enforce the authorization policies.
 The following steps help you ensure the proxy is working as expected: